 Hikers who’ve spent any time around the Southwest know there are two major factors to consider whenever you’re desert hiking: (a) the insanely hot daytime temperatures; and (b) the general lack of water.

 The Grand Canyon isn’t all that different in this regard.
 These two concerns are definitely at the top of the list.
-But, there’s a few more elements which might affect your timing too:
+But, there’s a few more elements that might affect your timing too:

 #1 – Why elevation matters